David Bendeth

-David Jonathan Bendeth (born 17 June 1954) is a multi-platinum award-winning record producer.
+David Jonathan Bendeth (born 17 June 1954) is an English multi-platinum award-winning record producer.
+He was also the frontman of The Bendeth Band.

 Early life

 David Bendeth was born on 17 June 1954 in Stoke Newington, Hackney, London, England.
 He attended Parkhill School in Ilford, London and in 1963, his family moved to Toronto, Ontario, Canada.
 Bendeth attended Georges Vanier Secondary School.
 Following graduation in 1973, Bendeth was to attend university, however he left for a summer vacation to London and stayed there.
 His first job in London was at Harlequin Records and he eventually joined the house band playing guitar at Speakeasy, a London club, along with Joe Jammer.
 In 1976, he returned to Canada.
 He was playing with the band Boule Noire at Riviera 76, a day music festival in Nice, and there he met Jeff Berlin, Lenny White, Joe Beck, and many other jazz musicians.
 Bendeth also played on Quebec band Toulouse's album with Muscle Shoals Rhythm Section and singer Leroy Sibbles from the Heptones.